Ericson2314/baccumulation/math/multiplicative-infinitesimals.md

 2. They correspond to subtraction inside limits.

-3. They thus suffice for regular additive calculus, but not the multiplicative calculus linked above.
+3. They thus suffice for regular additive calculus, but not the geometric calculus linked above.

 For the first, the intuition for a regular infinitesimal is that is a very small number, smaller than any non-zero real number.
 If we multiply a real number by an infinitesimal, we always get another infinitesimal, never a real number, just like when we multiply any real number by 0, we always get zero.